FarronF/limerick-council-meetings/meetings/2017/03/27-Full Meeting of Limerick City and County Council/Minutes Council Meeting - Meeting of Limerick City and County Council - 23rd January 2017.md

 on Occupational Therapy Services, stated that while there was some capacity available,

-she was reviewing the matter in depth and would revert in due course.--- 2
+she was reviewing the matter in depth and would revert in due course.
+---
+2

 • The Limerick/Foynes Road Improvements Scheme was referred to.
 The Chief Executive